FOR IMMEDIATE RELEASE

-The Touching History: Stonewall 50 (October 12, 2019 – March 19, 2020) exhibition at the Palm Springs Museum of Art will feature two large photographs (below) by disabled queer artist and activist Robert Andy Coombs.
+(New York, NY) October 30, 2019–The recently opened Touching History: Stonewall 50 (October 12, 2019 – March 19, 2020) at the Palm Springs Museum of Art features two large photographs (below) by disabled queer artist and activist Robert Andy Coombs.

 From the museum website, “Touching History commemorates the 50th anniversary of New York’s Stonewall riots, a landmark uprising against police harassment and social injustice that sparked the gay liberation movement and the modern struggle for LGBTQ civil rights.
 Bringing together an intergenerational group of contemporary artists working in photography and collage, this exhibition explores queer kinship, care, and community through the immediacy and intimacy of touch.”

 Self-described as, “Ballsy, charming, devastatingly handsome, homosexual, yooper, disabled, artist, activist,” Robert Andy Coombs is currently working towards his Masters in Fine Art Photography at Yale University.